d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 That is to say, the number of anchor boxes centered on the same pixel is $n+m-1$.
 For the entire input image, we will generate a total of $wh(n+m-1)$ anchor boxes.

 The above method of generating anchor boxes is implemented in the following `multibox_prior` function.
-We specify the input image, a list of sizes, and a list of aspect ratios, then this function will return all the anchor boxes.
+We specify the input image, a list of scales, and a list of aspect ratios, then this function will return all the anchor boxes.

 ```{.python .input}
 #@save